-Finding the best backpacking tent isn't easy in such a crowded market, but we're here to help.
-Our guide gathers together the best lightweight tents for multiday adventures, and includes options for one or two people, plus tents that'll see you right through winter.
-The best tent for general camping is not the same as the best backpacking tent.
-Here, the key things to consider are carry weight, followed by packsize, performance and durability.
+Finding the best backpacking tent isn't easy, but we're here to help.
+This guide gathers together the best lightweight tents for multiday adventures and includes options for one or two people, plus tents that'll see you right through winter.
+No ultralight camping kit is complete without one of the backpacking tents listed below.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The Sea to Summit Alto TR2 tent is our pick for the best backpacking tent for most people (although it's an extremely close-run battle).
 At just 1.3kg, it's almost, but not quite, ultralight, and it comes in three separate stuff sacks, which makes it easy to pack or split between two people.
 It can be pitched in under 10 minutes and is versatile enough to be set up in a few configurations, such as having the inner tent on its own for warm, dry nights or leaving the fly half-off so you can see the stars.
 It's also brilliantly designed and really well made.
 Bear in mind it's a little snug for two full-grown adults (although if there's just one of you, it's awesome).

 Read our full Sea to Summit Alto TR2 tent review

 We tested out the 2-man version of this tent, but there are also different versions for one and three people available.
 It's very lightweight when packed (the brand has even shaved off a few grams compared to the previous iteration of this tent) but surprisingly spacious when pitched – it'll fit two people side by side, with room at your feet for two backpacks, and there are also two generous porches which provide extra space for storage.